 Note: Travel for the purpose of attending weddings and graduation ceremonies, assisting pregnant relatives, participating in an annual business/academic/professional conference, or enjoying last-minute tourism does not qualify for expedited appointments.
 For such travel, please schedule a regular visa appointment well in advance.

-These estimates do not include time required for administrative processing, which may affect a small number of applications.
-If necessary, this additional processing is usually resolved within 60 days of application, though some cases may take longer.
+These estimates do not include time required for administrative processing, which may affect some applications.
 When administrative processing is required, the timing will vary based on individual circumstances of each case.

-Important Notice: Before making inquiries about status of administrative processing, applicants or their representatives will need to wait at least 60 days from the date of interview or submission of supplemental documents, whichever is later.
+Important Notice: Except in cases of emergency travel (i.e. serious illnesses, injuries, or deaths in your immediate family), before making inquiries about status of administrative processing, applicants should wait at least 180 days from the date of interview or submission of supplemental documents, whichever is later.